Making Events Accessible:

 - ALDs, hearing loops, induction loops

-- Assistive listening devices (ALDs), hearing loops, and induction loops amplify sound from the speaker’s microphone.
+- Assistive listening devices (ALDs), hearing loops, and induction loops amplify sound from the speaker’s microphone for people who are hard of hearing.

-- CART, Computer Aided Real–Time Captioning or Communication Access Realtime Translation, is when a professional types what is being said verbatim so that people can read the text output.
+A captioner (or “live subtitler”) is a professional who provides what is being said verbatim so that people can read the text output.

-- This includes sign language interpreters, cued speech transliterators, and others.
+- In this resource, “interpreters” includes sign language interpreters, cued speech transliterators, and others.
 Note that sign languages are different from spoken languages and there is not a one-to-one translation.